The history of Palladium

-As palladium became only the fourth precious metal in the 700-year history of hallmarking in the UK to have required such treatment, the last being platinum in 1975.
+It’s an infrequent event for any new metal to become part of the UK hallmarking act.
+Palladium is only the fourth metal in the 700-year history of hallmarking in the UK that has required such treatment, the last being platinum in 1975.

-Because of its rare characteristics, it has been used for making all types of jewellery including diamond engagement rings; however, for me, I felt it was only really suitable for wedding rings and in particular the design and creation of men’s wedding rings.
+Because of its rare characteristics, it has been used for making all types of jewellery, including diamond engagement rings; however, I felt it was only really suitable for wedding rings and, in particular, the design and creation of men’s wedding rings.

-In fact, over the past ten years 60% of my sales in men’s wedding rings has been using palladium as it offers the wearer durability on par with platinum but with the added advantage that it was lighter in weight and with a considerable saving over the cost of a platinum wedding ring.
+In fact, over the past ten years, 60% of my sales in men’s wedding rings has been using Palladium as it offers the wearer durability on par with platinum but with the added advantage that it is lighter in weight and with a considerable saving over the cost of a platinum wedding ring.

-Palladium sales have risen year on year since 2009 but that rise is about to stall or even fall as during the course of 2018 the price quoted commercially for palladium has climbed by more than 18% and over 30% for jewellers.
+But this is all about to change.
+Since the turn of the year, the price commercially for Palladium has climbed by more than 18%.
+And over 30% for jewellers.

-Because of these vast rises the savings over the same ring made in platinum have virtually been wiped out, and where typically you could have saved over £400 in choosing palladium the savings now are close to £100, therefore, the reality is you probably will only select it now if you prefer the lighter weight and feel.
+Because of these vast rises, the savings over the same ring made in platinum have virtually been wiped out overnight.
+So where typically you could have saved over £400 in choosing Palladium, the savings now are close to £100.
+Therefore, you would now only select it if you prefer the lighter weight and feel.

-Unless there is a reversal to these substantial price increases which appeared highly unlikely, then I believe it will spell the end of palladium jewellery with an increase in platinum and gold sales.
+Unless there is a reversal to these enormous price increases, which appeared highly unlikely, I believe it will spell the end of palladium jewellery and an increase in platinum and gold sales.